agentcontest/agentcontest.github.io/2020/index.md

 ### Qualification

+Update 14 August: The timeline has been relaxed.
+(We recommend to try to qualify as soon as possible, though.)

-The qualification phase starts on 24 August and will run for 2 weeks.
-During this period, you can schedule qualification matches where your agent team plays alone in a setting similar to the [SampleQualification](https://github.com/agentcontest/massim_2020/commit/16ef714f408e16984fd0b07a182434dbbe9739e1) config.
+You can schedule qualification matches where your agent team plays alone in a setting similar to the [SampleQualification](https://github.com/agentcontest/massim_2020/commit/16ef714f408e16984fd0b07a182434dbbe9739e1) config.
 **To qualify**, your agents have to
 - complete one task in each of the two rounds and
 - submit most actions in time (i.e. less than 30% "noAction").

+If you do not succeed for some reason, you can attempt again at a later time (provided there is still time).

 ### Connection Tests